Vocal Warm-Ups for Better Singing and a Bigger Range

 One of the biggest mistake singers make is the way they warm up their voices.
 I've seen this happen for 35 years with vocalists from all genres and styles.
 Singers who sing for a living absolutely must warm up their voices properly.
 The success of the show or recording session depends on what type of warm-ups are used.

 Therefore, the best step you can take is to learn what the most effective warm-ups for singers and vocalists are and make it a habit to always warm up your voice.
+Just make sure every warm-up constructed for your distinct voice.

 10 Tips for Getting the Most From Effective Warm-Ups for Singing

 - Warm-ups vary.
 While there may be certain vocal warm-ups that work for just about any singer, this is certainly not the case for all warm-ups.
 Also, another thing to consider is the way each warm-up is sung.
-This is a highly important consideration to maintaining good vocal health.
+This is a highly important consideration in maintaining good vocal health.

 - Repetition is key.
 I have decided to share some of the warm-ups my own students use.
 Keep in mind the importance of discipline.
 Repetition is the mother of learning.
 So sing through vocal exercises several times each day.